 - Ultrafine particles

-Who has the Highest Risk?
+Who Has the Highest Risk?

-- Anyone with a preexisting lung disease
+- People with preexisting lung or heart conditions

 - Older adults